 I want to take one photo every 15 minutes from 9 am to 5 pm, Monday to Friday.
 How do I do that?

 Set the camera type so the controller knows whether

-you have a Hero 3 Black or Hero 2 or Hero 3 White camera.
+you have a HERO3 Black or HERO2/HERO3 White camera.

 Set camera to turn on in photo mode.

 Set the time lapse time on the camera to 10 seconds.